-- Google Ireland, Ltd. - IE - Analytics, push notifications, other services.
+- Google Ireland, Ltd. - IE - Push notifications, other services.
 Data resides in the United States.

-- Rapid7 Ireland, Ltd. - IE - Logging, monitoring and alerting.
+- SFDC Ireland, Ltd. - IE - Support desk, community portal.
 Data resides in the European Union.

 - Twilio, Inc. - US - Mailing and text messaging.
 Data resides in the United States.

-- Hotjar, Ltd. - MT - User analytics.
+- Learnupon, Ltd. - IE - Learning management system.
 Data resides in the European Union.

 3rd party processors

-You can find up to date list of all processors we use at our StackShare.
+A 3rd party processor is a service that we, as a data controller, utilize to serve our internal needs.
+You can find up to date list of all 3rd party processors that we use at our StackShare.